Proportional Representation (MO)

-Our proposal for proportional representation in the Missouri General Assembly.
-State senators would be elected at-large (on a state-wide basis), with 17 members of the 34 seat Senate elected to four-year terms at each general election in even-numbered years.
+If our proposal for proportional representation in the Missouri General Assembly is enacted, state senators would be elected at-large (on a state-wide basis), with 17 members of the 34 seat Senate elected to four-year terms at each general election in even-numbered years.
 The Missouri House of Representatives would consist of 10 members elected from each of Missouri’s eight congressional districts.
 This would reduce the size of the Missouri House from 163 members to 80 members, saving the taxpayers of Missouri approximately $7 million per year.

 Our proposal utilizes the “ordered-party list” form of PR.
 In primary elections, the voters in each party would vote for individual candidates from each party, with the top ten vote getters in each party placed in an ordered list (the candidate with the most votes listed first, the second most votes listed second, etc.).